aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 # Access Control (3) - Group -

-In the ABCI cloud storage service, a subgroup **default-sub-group** to which the accounts in the ABCI group belong is prepared in advance.
+In the ABCI cloud storage service, a subgroup of **default-sub-group**, which the accounts in the ABCI group belong to is prepared in advance.
 By setting a policy for this subgroup, you can control access to all accounts that belong to the subgroup.

 The default-sub-group can be freely changed by the administrator cloud storage account.